Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 hour
 A shimmering haze emanates forth from you in a radius 4 *(6m)* sphere for the duration, allowing creatures within to see outward, but preventing distant creatures from seeing those within.
 Creatures more than 6 *(9m)* away from an affected space treat that space as Heavily Obscured.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or higher, the radius increases by 1 *(1.5m)* for each slot level above 4.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the radius increases by 1 *(1.5m)* for each slot level above 4.
 - **Classes**: Artificer, Bard, Druid, Ranger *(Source: CS)*